Skip to content

 1. Upgrade the Druid data source to version 1.1.21 or later to resolve this issue.

 MP_3.1.0 and earlier versions depend on MyBatis 3.5.0.
-However, MP_3.1.1 upgraded the MyBatis dependency to 3.5.1, where new date types require JDBC driver support for the JDBC 4.2 API.
+MP_3.1.1 upgrades the MyBatis dependency to 3.5.1, and in MyBatis 3.5.1, the new date types require JDBC driver support for the JDBC 4.2 API.

 There is one backward incompatible changes since 3.5.0.